Visualizing Evolving Trees: Introduction

 Dynamic graph visualization is used in many fields including social networks~\cite{gilbert2011communities}, bibliometric networks~\cite{van2014visualizing}, software engineering~\cite{burch2012visualizing}, and pandemic modeling~\cite{balcan2010modeling}; see the survey by Beck {\it et al.}~\cite{beck2014state}.
 Here we focus on a special case, {\it evolving trees}.
 In evolving trees the dynamics are captured only by growth (whereas in general dynamic graphs, nodes and edges can also disappear).
 While this is a significant restriction of the general dynamic graph model, evolving trees are common in many domains including the Tree of Life~\cite{tol_web} and the Mathematics Genealogy Graph~\cite{math_web}.
 An evolving tree can also model disease spread, where nodes correspond to infected individuals and a new node $v$ is added along with an edge to existing node $u$ if $u$ infected $v$.
 Visualizing this process can help us see how the infection spreads, the rate of infection, and to identify ``super-spreaders."

 There are several methods and tools that can be used to visualize evolving trees~\cite{moen1990drawing,cohen1992framework,cohen1995dynamic,archambault2010animation}, however, most of them have limitations that can impact their usability in this domain.
-Many represent nodes only as points ignoring labels~\cite{cohen1992framework,cohen1995dynamic}, which makes them less useful in real-life applications where it is important to see what each node represents.
-Others utilize the level-by-level approach to drawing hierarchical graphs~\cite{gansner1993technique,north1995incremental}, which does not capture the underlying graph structure well.
+Some represent nodes only as points ignoring labels~\cite{cohen1992framework,cohen1995dynamic}, which makes them less useful in real-life applications where it is important to see what each node represents.
+Others utilize the level-by-level approach for drawing hierarchical graphs~\cite{gansner1993technique,north1995incremental}, which does not capture the underlying graph structure well.
 Force-directed algorithms tend to better capture the underlying graph structure~\cite{hu2009extending}, although they may introduce unnecessary edge crossings.
-With this in mind, we propose two methods for drawing crossing-free evolving trees that optimize the following desirable properties: \begin{enumerate} \item \textbf{Desired edge length realization:} The Euclidean distance between two nodes $u$ and $v$ in the layout should realize the corresponding pre-specified edge length $l(u,v)$, or be uniform when no additional information is given. \item \textbf{Layout compactness}: The drawing area should be proportional to the total area needed for all the labels.
+With this in mind, we propose two methods for drawing crossing-free evolving trees that optimize the following desirable properties: \begin{enumerate} \item \textbf{Desired edge length realization:} The Euclidean distance between two nodes $u$ and $v$ in the layout should realize the corresponding pre-specified edge length $l(u,v)$, or be uniform when no additional information is given.
+This is important in several domains, e.g., when visualizing phylogenetic trees~\cite{bachmaier2005drawing}, where the edge length represents evolutionary distance between two species. \item \textbf{Layout compactness}: The drawing area should be proportional to the total area needed for all the labels.
 A good visualization should have the labeled graph drawn in a compact way~\cite{Nguyen2018}.
 This prevents the trivial solution of scaling the layout until all overlaps and crossings are removed, which can create vast empty spaces in the visualization.

 \item \textbf{Stability:} Between time steps, nodes should move as little as possible.
 This helps the viewer maintain a mental map of the graph~\cite{misue1995layout}.
 If the graph moves around too much, it is difficult to see where new nodes and edges are added and we lose the context of the new node's relation to the rest of the graph. \end{enumerate}